sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Lattice Points
 --------------

-Lattice points, which form an Abelian subgroup of the rational points, aren't directly supported by any class structures, but the :py:meth:`~continuedfractions.rational_points.RationalPoint.is_lattice_point` method does provide a way to filter for these:
+Lattice points, which form an Abelian subgroup of the rational points, and lattices aren't currently supported directly by any class structures, but the :py:meth:`~continuedfractions.rational_points.RationalPoint.is_lattice_point` method does provide a way to filter for these:

 .. code:: python